SlimGIS/QuickstartSampleForWPF/README.md

 3. Zoom current map viewport to the next level by double click.
 4. Press `Shift` key on keyboard and hold -> use mouse to draw a rectangle to zoom the drawn area.

-If you have a tablet device with OS Win8 above, that is a fantasy part, we support mouse and `touch` at the same time.
+If you have a tablet device with OS Win8 above, that is a fantasy part, we support mouse and `multitouch` at the same time.
+Try to touch map with following gestures.

 1. Pan the map around by one finger touches on the screen and move it.
 2. Pinch the map to zoom in/out with two fingers.